pschaus/book_lepl1402/source/part1.rst

         }
     }

-The above program will print "3" because when you call the method "f", the content of the variable "i" will be copied into the parameter variable "x" of the method.
-Even if the method changes the value of "x" with :code:`x = x + 1`, the variable "i" will keep its value 3.
+The above program will print "3" because when you call the method :code:`f`, the content of the variable :code:`i` will be copied into the parameter variable :code:`x` of the method.
+Even if the method changes the value of :code:`x` with :code:`x = x + 1`, the variable :code:`i` will keep its value 3.